Ashish-source23/The-Blog-Post-v.2/README.md

 #The-Blog-Post-Website
-This is a blog post website which allows the users to read and write blogs of other peoples Technlogies used :
+This is a blog post website which allows the users to read and write blogs of other peoples.

+Technlogies used :
 HTML5, CSS3, JavaScript , Ejs , Node.js